-The Department of Computer and Information Systems Engineering also offers Masters of Science Programme in Data Engineering and Information Management.
-This program is intended to develop sound professionals with adequate skills and knowledge to meet the latest challenges of big data and information management.
-The compulsory and elective courses are designed to give broad-based knowledge of the field along with developing creative and analytical thinking ability.
-The graduates of the program will be better able to provide logical and ingenious solutions to critical problems, data analytics, data-mining and enterprise resource management.
+The Department of Computer and Information Systems Engineering also offers two Masters of Science Programs namely; MS in Data Engineering and Information Management and MS in Artificial Intelligence.
+These programs are intended to develop sound professionals with adequate skills and knowledge to meet the latest challenges of big data, information management, artificial intelligence and related technologies and disciplines.
+The compulsory and elective courses are designed to give broad-based knowledge of the fields along with developing creative and analytical thinking ability.
+The graduates of these programs will be better able to provide logical and ingenious solutions to critical problems in the era of data and intelligent design.

-The Department of Computer and Information Systems Engineering provides a vibrant andencouraging environment for the passionate students to get themselves involved in state-of-the-art research.
+The Department of Computer and Information Systems Engineering provides a vibrant and encouraging environment for the passionate students to get themselves involved in state-of-the-art research.
 This department has a pool of experienced faulty to help motivate and supervise the students taking up this endeavour.
 Students with inclination towards research can opt to get enrolled in the Day programme.
 In the Day programme, students are facilitated to do supervised research projects except the course work and are encouraged to publish their work in national and international conferences and journals.
-Besides enhancing their expertise in this field, research publications helps our students to continue their studies at post graduate and doctoral levels.
+Besides enhancing their expertise in this field, research publications helps our students to continue their studies at post graduate and doctoral levels